KleistLab/GInPipe/README.md

   - MASS
   - R0
   - scales
+  - pip
+  - devtools
   - ginpipepy
+  - ginpiper
 ```

-They are installed automatically upon execution using the environment file [`env.yml`](./env/env.yml) and R scripts [`computeInterpolation.R`](./scripts/RScripts/splines/computeInterpolation.R) and [`computeR0.R`](./scripts/RScripts/splines/computeR0.R). *ginpipepy* is a package that contains functions for binning, population size calculations, and masking.
-It is installed within the environment using *pip* from https://github.com/trofimovamw/baseginpipe.
+They are installed automatically upon execution using the environment file [`env.yml`](./env/env.yml) and R scripts [`computeInterpolation.R`](./scripts/RScripts/splines/computeInterpolation.R) and [`computeR0.R`](./scripts/RScripts/splines/computeR0.R). *ginpipepy* is a custom package that contains functions for binning, population size calculations, and masking.
+It is installed within the environment using *pip* from https://github.com/trofimovamw/baseginpipe. *ginpiper* is a package that contains functions for smoothing, plotting, and date transformations.
+It is another custom package used by the pipeline and is installed using *devtools* from https://github.com/trofimovamw/ginpiper.

 ## Input
 As an input, the pipeline requires a file containing sequences and a file with a reference consensus sequence.